Coronyt/vys/README.md

 - Manage your created orders via a table view with fully editible cells and filters for order status
 - Dashboard provides an overview of all production orders and a visual breakdown of important metrics

+## Build `vys`
+### Prerequisites
+- Make sure you have the latest LTS (v22) version of [Node.js](https://nodejs.org/en/download)
+- You will also need [Playwright](https://playwright.dev/docs/intro) if you want to run tests yourself

+### Installation steps
+- Download the contents of the `vys` repo into a local directory
+- Open the directory in PowerShell or a terminal app of your choice
+- Run `npm i` to install all dependencies
+- Run `npm run build` to build `vys`
+- Run `npm start` to serve the app

 ## Implementation
 - Created orders are currently stored in React Context